visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/agents/post-config.md

 If you didn’t get the success screen, kindly follow the troubleshooting steps given below.

-If you are not able to successfully connect the server after following these steps, kindly contact the BI Hub Support Team by raising ticket in the support portal or by sending email to support@visualbi.com with the supporting log files with the logger level set to Info.
+If you are not able to successfully connect the server after following these steps, kindly contact the BI Hub Support Team by raising a ticket in the support portal or by sending an email to support@visualbi.com with the supporting log files with the logger level set to Info.